-- 1.1.1 CONSULT APPLICABLE CODES AND REGULATIONS for specific rules on installing the equipment. - 1.1.2 LOCATE THE WINCH in an area clear of traffic and obstacles.
+- 1.1.1 CONSULT APPLICABLE CODES AND REGULATIONS for specific rules on installing the equipment. - LOCATE THE WINCH in an area clear of traffic and obstacles.
 Make sure the winch is accessible for maintenance and operation. - LOCATE THE WINCH in an area with adequate temperatures.
-The winch is rated for operation in ambient temperatures ranging from 0° to 100° F. - MAINTAIN A FLEET ANGLE between 1/2 and 1-1/2 degrees.
+The winch is rated for operation in ambient temperatures ranging from 0° to 100° F. - 1.1.4 MAINTAIN A FLEET ANGLE between 1/2 and 1-1/2 degrees.
 The proper fleet angle minimizes wire rope damage by helping the wire rope wind uniformly onto the drum.
-See Figure 2. - 1.1.5 POSITION THE WINCH to allow access for proper lubrication. - 1.1.6 DETERMINE THE CORRECT MOUNTING POSITION of the winch.
-Some models can only be floor mounted.
-See page 23 Motor Adapter Assembly, footnote 2. - 1.1.7 FASTEN THE WINCH securely to the foundation. - ^a FOR STANDARD PRODUCTS referred to in this manual, use 5/16 inch coarse thread fasteners, grade 5 or better.
-Torque for grade 5 fasteners without lubrication is 17 ft. lb.
-Make sure mounting holes are secured to a solid foundation able to support the winch and the load under all conditions with design factors based on accepted engineering practices. - b NON-STANDARD PRODUCTS that vary from the original design may have different fastening requirements.
+See Figure 2. - 1.1.5 POSITION THE WINCH to allow access for proper lubrication. - 1.1.6 FASTEN THE WINCH securely to the foundation. - ^a FOR STANDARD PRODUCTS referred to in this manual, use 3/8 inch coarse thread fasteners, grade 5 or better, torque dry to 30 ft lb without lubrication.
+Make sure the winch is secured to a solid foundation able to support the winch and the load under all conditions with design factors based on accepted engineering practices. - NON-STANDARD PRODUCTS that vary from the original design may have different fastening requirements.
 Contact a structural engineer or Thern, Inc. for this information.